 The Guidelines were first issued in 1980, which is when the US Government officially recommended that all Americans eat a diet low in fat.
 What ensued was not a run on the local grocery store for lettuce, lentils and lean meats but, rather, there was a dramatic increase in the production – and consumption – of highly-processed foods that were labelled as “low fat”.
 Without fat, sugar had to be added to make the food tasty.
 But, unlike healthy fat, processed foods made from flour and sugar don’t keep you feeling full for long.
 So Americans started to eat more.
 It was this double whammy that has many believing spawned the nation’s obesity epidemic.

-While the new Guidelines do not take into account all of the recommendations made by the Advisory Panel, they have made important strides by making two new recommendations: Americans should reduce their sugar and meat consumption.
+While the new Guidelines do not take into account all of the recommendations made by the Scientific Advisory Panel (because, well, it comes down to political choices), they have made important strides by making two new recommendations: Americans should reduce their sugar and meat consumption.
 Sugar is an obvious one.
 Meat, perhaps not so.
 Americans eat a lot of meat.
 What most people do not know, however, is that unused protein in the body turns to sugar.
 In addition, the meat from grain-fed animals has higher levels Omega 6 fat.
 Animals on a grass-fed diet turn the grass they eat into Omega 3 fat which is then stored in the flesh that we eat.
 The average American has too much Omega 6 in their body (which can be pro-inflammatory) and not enough Omega 3 (which is anti-inflammatory).

 So, what is my advice?
 I believe that Michael Pollan advises us best when he says, “Eat [real] food, not too much, mostly plants.”